milahu/collapseos/recipes/trs80/README.md

 What are we going to do?
 We're going to punch in a binary program to handle that kind of reception!
 You're gonna feel real badass about it too...

-## Building the binary
+## Building the stage 1

-You can start the process by building the binary.
-Running `make` in this folder will yield a `os.bin` file.
+You can start the process by building the stage 1 binary.
+Running `make` in this folder will yield a `stage1.bin` file.
 You'll need it later.

 ## Testing serial communication